 What does John 2:18 mean?

 When the gospel of John uses the term "the Jews," it typically refers to the scribes, religious leaders, and politicians.
-In this instance, they were absolutely right to question Jesus.
-Just as they were right to question John the Baptist, these leaders should have investigated a person making waves in the way Jesus did.
-Consider that what Jesus had done was not only disruptive to business, it was public, loud, and almost certainly illegal.
+In this instance, they were justified in questioning Jesus.
+Just as they were right to question John the Baptist, these leaders should have investigated any person disrupting the status quo in the way Jesus did.
+Consider that what Jesus had done was not only disruptive to business, but it was also public, loud, and almost certainly illegal.
 What would make a man think He had the right to judge the leaders at the temple?Hebrew thinking supposed that a true prophet of God was proven by the ability to perform a miracle.
 Jesus is challenging their spiritual condition, so they ask a blunt question: "What miracle are you going to do to justify yourself?"
 More than likely, the men asking this question didn't really expect an answer.
-Much as they had asked John the Baptist in John 1:25, these men are asking Jesus, "Who do you think you are?"
-This is a common human response to being called on the carpet: we instinctively attack the authority of the one criticizing, instead of considering the actual problem.
+Much as they had asked John the Baptist (John 1:25), these men are asking Jesus, "Who do you think you are?"
+This is a common human response when challenged about our mistakes: we instinctively attack the authority of the one criticizing, instead of considering the actual problem.